 When they happen, public hearings and other types of “discretionary approvals” can seem complicated and tedious, to the point of bewilderment for those not familiar with the process.
-Nonetheless, decisions made by appointed or elected officials become, or otherwise enforce the law, and are therefor worthy of public inspection.
+Nonetheless, decisions made by appointed or elected officials become or otherwise enforce the law, and are therefor worthy of public inspection.

 The truly best way to learn is to observe or participate in the process first-hand.

-Though lengthy, this article just scratches the surface of the legalities of land use.
+Though lengthy, this article barely scratches the surface of the legalities of land use.
 It is not intended to be a comprehensive explanation of property rights or regulatory systems – so don’t take anything written here as legal advice – but rather as a spotlight on the interpretive, often fluid nature of Arizona development.

 We’ll take it step by step: